TRIQS/dft_tools/doc/reference/h5structure.rst

   * `SO`, numpy.int.
 1 if spin-orbit interaction is included, 0 otherwise.

   * `charge_below`, numpy.float.
 The number of electrons in the crystal below the correlated orbitals.
+Note that this is for compatibility with dmftproj.

   * `density_required`, numpy.float.
 Required total electron density, important for the determination of the chemical potential.
-The density of the correlated electrons is then `density_required`-`charge_below`.
+The density within the projection window is then `density_required`-`charge_below`.

   * `symm_op`, numpy.int.
 1 if symmetry operations are used for the BZ sums, 0 if all k-points are directly included in the input.